 My current book project, which is tentatively entitled Worlds Beyond: Miniatures and Victorian Fiction, seeks to restore size as a major category of the imagination during the Victorian age.
 With the huge novels of George Eliot and the large-scale architecture of the city in mind, we have come to characterize the Victorian period as an era of massiveness.
 However, I show that the Victorians were fascinated with miniature things, from miniature paintings to dolls, fairies, microscopes and miniature books.
 Based on an investigation of a series of material objects in literature and culture, my book contends that Victorian miniatures are less minor details than major points of origin for fantasies about other worlds, which rival reality in their vividness and immediacy.
 Drawing on aesthetic theory, art history, child psychology, the history of science and the history of the book, I show the powerfully liberating influence of size on the imagination across disciplinary boundaries.
 My dissertation uses the methods of material history to new effect, asking us, not to imagine the historical world of the Victorians, but to enter into the Victorians’ imaginations of miniature worlds.

 I was born and raised in St. Paul, Minnesota, and I continue to have an abiding love for the Midwest (including its frigid winters).
 But I’ve spent the past nine years exploring other parts of the country.
 I received a B.A. in English from Princeton University in 2009, graduating both Summa Cum Laude and Phi Beta Kappa.
 That fall, I moved to Boston to complete my Ph.D. in English at Harvard University.
-I currently live in Pasadena, California, where I enjoy the beautiful weather and vibrant cultural life of the area.
+I currently live in Pasadena, California, where I enjoy the warm weather and the vibrant cultural life of the city.